-Medication abortion utilizing a regimen of Mifepristone and Misoprostol was approved by the FDA over 20 years ago and has since been used by women in the United States as a safe alternative to surgical abortion.
+Medication abortion utilizing a regimen of two oral medications was approved by the FDA over 20 years ago and has since been used by women in the United States as a safe alternative to surgical abortion.
 Many women prefer taking medication to terminate a pregnancy because the process is similar to a miscarriage and can be completed in the comfort of home.

 What should I expect?

 If you choose to come into the office for a medication abortion, you will have an ultrasound to determine the location and gestational age of your pregnancy.
 We will also perform a Hemoglobin (finger stick) to ensure that you are not anemic.

 If you are eligible (10 weeks gestational age or less) your clinician will review all of the risks of having a medication abortion.
 Once your questions have been answered, your clinician will give you the first medication to take in the office.

 This first pill that is taken in the office will stop your pregnancy from growing and start the process of the abortion.
 At some point that is convenient for you in the next 24-48 hours, you will place 4 tablets of the second medication in your cheeks (two on each side) and let them dissolve.
 Usually within an hour of taking the medication, you will start cramping and bleeding, more severely than during your menses.
 Most women pass the pregnancy within four hours; however the bleeding can continue irregularly for up to six weeks, even if the abortion was successful.

 At a follow-up visit in one week, we will perform a second ultrasound to confirm that you are no longer pregnant.